Hasuzawa/virtual-keyboard/README.md

 ### Keyboard

 <details open>
 For the keyboards, there are many ways to implement it.
 You can hard-code all the different layout for every single one but that is not scalable.
-And about half of the keys will be alphabets so it is not following the DRY principle either.
-We can also make a class
+And about two third of the keys will be the same so it is not following the DRY principle either.
+We can also make a class and use OOP.
+But after some consideration, all I need is some fallback, strictly speaking I do not need any method.
+My attention was thus brought to a lesser known feature in Javascript: Prototype.

 </details>